-It was the island of the sun god according to the ancient poet Pindar.
-The first inhabitants, according to mythology, believed to be Telchines, who lived on the island before the Great Flood, which destroyed the ancient civilizations.
-After the flood, the sun god Helios has married the nymph Rhodes and gave her name to the island.
+It was the island of the Sun God according to the ancient poet Pindar.
+The first inhabitants were believed to be the Telchines, who lived on the island before the Great Flood, which destroyed the ancient civilizations.
+After the Great Flood, the Sun God Helios married the nymph Rhodes and gave her name to the island.
 They had seven children.
 One of the sons, Kerkafos, married Kydippis, the daughter of his brother and had three children.
 Kameiros, Ialyssos and Lindos.
 They divided the island into three parts and built a city named after each one of them.

 A brief history of Rhodes

-Archaeological evidences show, that Rhodes has been inhabited since the Neolithic period.
+The island of Rhodes has been inhabited since the Neolithic period.
 The first documented people, who lived there, were the Minoans at around 16th century BC.
 Further, Rhodes saw an invasion in 15th century BC by the Mycenaean Greeks, which lasted until the Bronze Age collapse.
 The appearance of the Dorians in the 11th century BC marked a new era in the history of the island.
 The island was divided into three areas, which were dominated by the three cities of Ialyssos, Kameiros and Lindos.
-From the 7th to the 5th century BC Rhodes had been growed socially and economically.
+From the 7th to the 5th century BC.
+Rhodes grew socially and economically.

 The island was occupied by the Persians in 491 BC.
-During the Peloponnesian War the Rhodian people took the place of Sparta in 408 BC.
+During the Peloponnesian War the Rhodians took the place of Sparta in 408 BC.
 The three major cities decided to unify the island and the city of Rhodes was built.
-Symbols of the new city were the head of the sun god and his wife, as well as the rose, the flower of the wild pomegranate.
+Symbols of the new city were the head of the Sun God Helios and his wife, as well as the wild pomegranate.

 During the Hellenistic years, Rhodes was at the center of the conflicts between the successors and descendants of Alexander the Great.
-Demetrius the Besieger, son of Antigonus I Monophthalmus, tried unsuccessfully to seize the city.
-For this victory, the Rhodian people built in 290 BC a huge statue of the sun god, the Colossus.
-The Colossus of Rhodes was destroyed by a great earthquake in 226 BC.
-The Arabs, who conquered Rhodes in 653 AD, shattered the statue to many pieces and sold them for metal.
+Demetrius I of Macedon, the Besieger, son of Antigonus I Monophthalmus, tried unsuccessfully to seize the city.
+For this victory, the Rhodians built in 290 BC a huge bronze statue of the Sun God, the Colossus of Rhodes.
+The statue was destroyed by a great earthquake in 226 BC.
+The Arabs, who conquered Rhodes in 653 AD, split the statue into many pieces and sold them for metal.